canonical-web-and-design/tutorials.ubuntu.com/tutorials/kubernetes/install-kubernetes-with-conjure-up.md

 For this tutorial we're going to demonstrate installation on a public cloud using Amazon AWS.

-There will be minor differences between the steps for the various cloud providers but generally consists of steps such as chosing a region and entering te credentials for the cloud provider.
+There will be minor differences between the steps for the various cloud providers but generally consists of steps such as choosing a region and entering the credentials for the cloud provider.

 ![IMAGE](https://assets.ubuntu.com/v1/43eb777a-Screenshot+from+2017-08-18+11-57-29.png)